-The scope of the quality improvement activity includes DWIHN contracted service providers.
-It identifies the important processes and aspects of care, both clinical and non-clinical, required to ensure quality supports and services for persons in the system.
-DWIHN requires all contracted Clinical Responsible Service Providers (CRSP) to have a mental health and substance use disorder quality improvement plan relevant to the services they provide.
+The Critical Sentinel Events Committee (CSEC) focuses on reviewing and monitoring critical and sentinel events to ensure safety of clinical care, and quality of service and Utilization Management Committee focuses on underutilization of services within the network to ensure quality and safety of clinical care and quality of service.
+The quality improvement activities are achieved through a complex infrastructure which includes key stakeholders and process owners, and cross-functional units and committees.
+It identifies the important processes and aspects of care, both clinical and non- clinical, required to ensure quality supports and services for persons in the system.
+DWIHN requires all contracted Clinical Responsible Service Providers (CRSP) and substance use disorder providers to have a quality improvement plan relevant to the services they provide.
 DWIHN assures that all demographic groups, care settings and types of services are included in the scope of the QAPIP by including members, advocates, contracted service providers and community groups in the quality improvement process using a Continuous Quality Improvement (CQI) perspective.

-DWIHN has an organizational structure which allows for clear and appropriate administration and evaluation of the QAPIP.
-DWIHN's Quality Improvement Steering Committee (QISC) is the decision-making body of the QAPIP and the evaluation.

-There is a designated senior official and Medical Director (MD) responsible for the QAPIP implementation.
+DWIHN has an adequate organizational structure which allows for clear and appropriate administration and evaluation of the QAPIP.
+DWIHN'S QISC is the decision-making body of the QAPIP and the evaluation which reports to PCC and to the full Board of Directors for review and approval.
+There is a designated senior official and Chief Medical Officer (CMO) responsible for the QAPIP implementation.
 There is active participation of providers and persons served in the QAPIP processes.
 The participating practitioners are external to the organization and part of the organization's network, providing input on process improvement, program planning, and program evaluation, through data collection and analysis.
 DWIHN believes the structure supports effective governance and align key strategic initiatives to ensure adequate guidance to help DWIHN reach goals and objectives.

-Quality Improvement Program (QIP)
+Quality Improvement (QI) Program

-DWIHN QIP is based on the principles of Continuous Performance Improvement (CPI) which is adopted and utilized throughout the organization.
-The Centers for Medicare and Medicaid Services (CMS) Medicaid Bureau mandates that QIP's be a part of Pre-Paid Inpatient Health Plans (PIHP).
-The DWIHN has several contracts with the Michigan Department of Health and Human Services (MDHHS) for the provision of Managed Specialty Supports and Services (Medicaid), General Fund and waiver services for mental health and substance abuse and must comply with Medicaid Managed Specialty Supports and Services Concurrent 1915(b)/(c) Waiver Program FY19 Attachment P7.9.1 and CMHSP Managed Mental Health Supports and Services Contract FY19: Attachment C6.8.1.1 "Quality Assessment and Performance Improvement Programs for Specialty Pre-Paid Inpatient Health Plans" and the "Department of Community Health Michigan Mission Based Performance Indicators", the Balanced Budget Act, External Quality Review, and the Application for Renewal and Recommitment.
+DWIHN's Quality Improvement Program is based on the principles of Continuous Performance Improvement (CPI) which is adopted and utilized throughout the organization.
+The Centers for Medicare and Medicaid Services (CMS) Medicaid Bureau mandates that QIP be a part of Pre-Paid Inpatient Health Plans.
+DWIHN has several contracts with the Michigan Department of Health and Human Services (MDHHS) for the provision of Managed Specialty Supports and Services (Medicaid), General Fund and waiver services for mental health and substance abuse and must comply with Medicaid Managed Specialty Supports and Services Concurrent 1915(b)/(c) Waiver Program FY19 Attachment P7.9.1 and CMHSP Managed Mental Health Supports and Services Contract FY19: Attachment C6.8.1.1 "Quality Assessment and Performance Improvement Programs for Specialty Pre-Paid Inpatient Health Plans" and the "Department of Community Health Michigan Mission Based Performance Indicators", the Balanced Budget Act, External Quality Review, and the Application for Renewal and Recommitment.
 DWIHN maintains a network-wide commitment to quality and industry best practices and standards as set forth by state and federal regulations, as well as accrediting organizations.
-The QAPIP defines the program purpose, structure, policy and procedure for DWIHN in the framework of DWIHN's Mission and Values.